 We’d really rather not think about things like that—a premature death, not being around for our spouse or partner, or for our kids.
 We also assume it just isn’t an affordable option for us.
 And for many of us, that couldn’t be farther from the truth.

 Let’s say you’re a healthy 30-year-old female who doesn’t smoke.
 What do you think it would cost to get a $250,000 level term policy for 20 years?
 Would it cost more than your phone bill?
 Your lattes?
 Eating out?
 Cable?
 The answer is none of these.
 It’s actually a fraction of any of these average bills.

-According to information in the recent survey by Life Happens and LIMRA, consumers think it’s twice as expensive as it really is.4
+According to information in the recent survey by Life Happens and LIMRA, consumers think it’s three times as expensive as it really is.3

 And while not everyone (obviously) is a healthy 30-year-old, there are competitive options for many people.
 Keep in mind that your premium—which is how much you pay for your life insurance coverage—depends on two major factors: your age and health.

 The younger you are and the better your health, the lower your premiums.
 That’s why it often makes sense to get coverage early on, even before you have family obligations or kids.
 Obtaining coverage at a competitive rate makes good financial sense.